How does Supertext treat your personal data?

 Persons whose personal data we process have a right of appeal to a competent data protection supervisory authority.
 The federal state of Berlin’s supervisory authority for data protection is the Berlin Commissioner for Data Protection and Freedom of Information.

 You can unsubscribe from our newsletter at any time by clicking the link included in each newsletter email or by contacting Supertext Deutschland GmbH directly.

 Accessing our website – as is always the case when using the internet – is subject to the mass surveillance carried out by security authorities in Germany, the EU, the USA and other states.
 This includes surveillance of a general, groundless, indiscriminate nature even in the absence of any suspicion.

 Responsibility and contact addresses

-Diego Mosca is the data security officer at Supertext Deutschland GmbH.
+Diego Mosca is the data protection officer at Supertext Deutschland GmbH.
 The data subjects as well as supervisory authorities can contact us by email or conventional mail:

 Supertext Deutschland GmbH | Mehringdamm 32/34 | 10961 Berlin | Germany